Appointed: July 2009

 Simon began his career in the public sector as a financial analyst for Central TAFE after starting his career in the private sector.
 Simon joined the Department of Training in 1997 and has since worked in a variety of senior roles with a particular focus on VET sectoral planning, policy and resourcing.

-Simon represents Western Australia on the national Senior Skills Officials Network, is a member of the Curtin University School of Economics and Finance Advisory Board and ex-officio member of the Western Australian State Training Board.
+Simon represents Western Australia on the national Skills Senior Officials Network, is a member of the Curtin University School of Economics and Finance Advisory Board and ex-officio member of the Western Australian State Training Board.
 Simon is also Chair of the State Government Workforce Development Advisory Group.

 Appointed: October 2014